kawther12h/Integrating-Text-to-Text-AI-Pipelines-with-Gradio/README.md

  pipeline("summarization", model="facebook/bart-large-cnn")
 ```

 * Get the webpage from URL and extract the text content of the webpage.
-Find all <<h1>> and <<p>> in webpage then stores them in list.
+Find all h1 ,h2 and p tags in webpage then stores them in list.
 Finally, joins all the extracted text into a single string.
 ```python
 URL = "https://hackernoon.com/will-the-game-stop-with-gamestop-or-is-this-just-the-beginning-2j1x32aa"